Jacob De la Gardie: Execution of the campaign

 In 1608–1613, De la Gardie as Sweden's Chief Commander in Finland also commanded the Swedish war efforts in Russia.
 Thus, in accordance with the Swedish-Russian military alliance formed in 1609, he together with Evert Horn now took charge of providing an auxiliary corps to support the Russian forces commanded by Mikhail Skopin-Shuisky.

-Although officially the Swedish-Russian alliance was not ratified before July 1609, already in the early spring of 1609 Sweden gathered for this mission to the city of Vyborg (Finnish: Viipuri) in Finland (then part of Sweden) c.
+Although officially the Swedish-Russian alliance was not ratified before July 1609, already in the early spring of 1609 Sweden gathered for this mission to the city of Viborg in Finland (then part of Sweden) c.
 5,000 soldiers, consisting mainly of Finns.
-A Swedish offensive heading towards Moscow – via Novgorod – began from Vyborg on 11 March 1609.
+A Swedish offensive heading towards Moscow – via Novgorod – began from Viborg on 11 March 1609.
 The operation became known as De la Gardie campaign.
 It was a joint military campaign by the Tsardom of Russia and Sweden during the Polish-Russian War (1605-1618), a.k.a.
 Polish–Muscovite War or the Dimitriads, lasting officially from April 1609 to 4 June 1610.

 A combined Russo-Swedish army of about 10,000 soldiers set out from Novgorod in April 1609 and marched towards Moscow, defeating rebel forces and relieving the Siege of Troitse-Sergiyeva Lavra on their way.
 The De la Gardie campaign was successful against False Dmitry II, dispersing his court in Tushino, a former village and town to the north of Moscow, where Dmitry II maintained an alternative court, challenging the authority of Vasili IV.
 On 12 March 1610, the Russo-Swedish army broke the rebel siege of Moscow and conquered the city.

 In June 1610, De la Gardie and Prince Dmitry Shuisky – an uncle and rival of Skopin-Shuisky (who was poisoned at the behest of his uncle) – departed from Moscow, in order to lift the Polish-Lithuanian Siege of Smolensk.
 The campaign ended with most of De la Gardie's forces defecting to the Polish hetman Stanisław Żółkiewski at the Battle of Klushino, causing a defeat to De la Gardie's alliance on 4 June 1610.
-After this, De la Gardie's remaining army returned to Vyborg during that summer.
+After this, De la Gardie's remaining army returned to Viborg during that summer.